ravig31/philosophy_blog/README.md

 To use the website visit https://prokopton-circle.onrender.com where you can use it to share your thoughts and ideas on philosophy with like-minded individuals.
 You can create an account, log in, and start sharing articles, commenting, and participating in discussions.
 The site is designed to be easy to use and to foster a sense of community among its users.

-## Credits

-The Philosophy Blog Project was developed by Ravindu Gamage.
-If you have any questions or comments about the project, please feel free to get in touch with me.
-I hope you enjoy using the site!